2017 Fantasy Football Mock Draft: Overall Drafting Strategy and Cheat Sheet

 13. Jared Cook (Oakland)

-There's no need to reach for a tight end early when you can get consistent and steady production out of the position by waiting and picking a player who is the consistent beneficiary of targets, such as Philadelphia's Zach Ertz or Minnesota's Kyle Rudolph.
+There's no need to reach for a tight end early when you can get consistent and steady production out of the position by waiting and picking a player who is the consistent beneficiary of targets, such as the Philadelphia Eagles' Zach Ertz or Minnesota Vikings' Kyle Rudolph.

 Although players such as Rob Gronkowski and Jordan Reed are notable for their game-breaking athletic ability from the position, it might be best to hold off on picking either as you stockpile fantasy running backs and wide receivers to fill out your team.